 - Access to both on and off-site 12-Step support groups

-- Free aftercare for 12 months following treatment (aftercare is provided for life following treatment at Priory Hospital Roehampton and Manor Clinic)
+- Free aftercare for 12 months following treatment (aftercare is provided for life following treatment at Priory Hospital Roehampton)

-As well as intensive inpatient treatment for your painkiller addiction, we are also able to offer outpatient therapy via our online therapy service, Priory Connect.
+As well as intensive inpatient treatment for your painkiller addiction, we are also able to offer outpatient therapy via our online therapy service.

-You don’t have to struggle with an addiction to painkillers – expert help is available and you can make a full recovery.
+You don’t have to struggle with an addiction to painkillers – expert help is available and you can make a lasting recovery.